chain4travel/camino-docs/docs/camino-messenger/cancellation.md

      completes the process
    - Theoretically it is possible that the distributor does not agree to the refund proposed by the supplier, but a "CounterProposal" flow is not available.
+   - For the time being we only offer acceptation or not responding to the supplier initiated cancellation request.

 #### Sequence Diagram